Til7701/website/src/markdown/privacy-policy.md

 policy](https://www.alfahosting.de/datenschutzerklaerung)
 and [FAQ](https://hilfe.alfahosting.de/hc/de/articles/20041611846033-Datenschutz-DSGVO).

-The collected data is usually sent to the webserver by your browser automatically.
+The collected data is usually automatically sent by your browser.

 ### How will I use your data?